DSC30-Rui/CSE151-PA3/README.md

 Hi

-All experiments were conducted and stored in the jupyternotebook.
-The model.py only implements the models that are with best architecture and have highest performance.
+All experiments were conducted and stored in the jupyternotebooks.

 data.py and prepare_data : Data extraction Data Preprocessing